hassamtahir/Hyperparamter-tunning-through-standalone-Katib/README.md

 Integration with Other Kubeflow Components: Katib can be integrated with other Kubeflow components like TensorFlow, PyTorch, and other machine learning frameworks, enabling seamless experimentation and training on Kubernetes.

 # Experimental Steps
-Step#1:
+-->Pre-requisite: Do add ML model file which you want to fine-tune/train on custom dataset Step#1:
 Cross check katib installation and its components:
 ![1](https://github.com/hassamtahir/Hyperparamter-tunning-through-standalone-Katib/assets/58023371/5da63ed1-d4c3-4175-902e-d91cbe0beb0e)